Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Proofs

 Although we have demonstrated in Appendix.~\ref{sec:ortho_proof} that in the original high-dimensional space, the cosine similarity between two randomly selected vectors—each dimension following a Gaussian distribution—typically converges near the orthogonal boundary, this property may not necessarily extend to the subspace of the shared embedding space maintained by the trained models.
 Specifically, for real image-text pairs, the subspace may deviate from the orthogonal characteristics observed in the original space.
 Thus, it is essential to investigate whether the orthogonality property holds within the cone space for the image-text subdomain post-training.

 To explore this, we first analyze the distribution of several dimensions of image and text features from the CC120K dataset, as illustrated in Figure.~\ref{fig:gaussian}.
 The results reveal that all vector dimensions, including trained parameters, exhibit a Gaussian distribution with near-zero means.
+This phenomenon arises from the convergence properties in two-layer networks that adhere to the central limit theorem~\citep{central_limit}, which, through the application of mean-field analysis, has been extended to neural network architectures~\citep{meanfield}.
+Consequently, the model parameters exhibit an overall Gaussian distribution, leading to Gaussian features.
 If the dimensions of the trained embedding space follow Gaussian distributions, the process of selecting random vectors within this space would be analogous to that of the original space, thereby preserving the orthogonality property.
 Here, we present the following theorem: The output features of large-scale models tend to Gaussian distribution.
 The detailed theorem and proof are provided below.

 \begin{theorem}[Output features tends to Gaussian] Given a Neural Network $F(x) = \{f_t(f_{t-1}(\dots f_2(f_1(x))))\} \in \mathbb{R}^{d_{out}}$ with $t$ layers. $f_l(x) = \phi_l(\mathbf{W}_l x + \mathbf{b}_l)$ denotes the $l^{th}$ layer, where $\phi(\cdot)$ indicates the activation function, and the final layer $f_t(x) = \mathbf{W}_t x + \mathbf{b}_t$ is a fully-connected layer without an activation function for common space projection.
 Let $x^k \in \mathbb{R}^{d_{in}^k}$ be the sample feature that will be transmitted into the $k^{th}$ layer, where $x^1$ denotes the original feature with an unknown distribution $x^1 \sim (\mu_x, \sigma_x^2)$. $\mathbf{W}_k \in \mathbb{R}^{d^k_{out} \times d^k_{in}}$ is a random weight matrix where each element $w^{k}_{ij} \sim \mathcal{N}(0, \sigma_w^2)$ for $i \in [d^k_{out}]$, $j \in [d^k_{in}]$, and $\mathbf{b}_k \in \mathbb{R}^{d^k_{out}}$ is a bias vector such that $b_i^k \sim \mathcal{N}(0, \sigma_w^2)$ for $i \in [d^k_{out}]$.
 In such a neural network, linear layers lead features $x$ gradually to a Gaussian distribution from any initial distribution, and as $|d_{in}|$ is sufficiently large, $F(x) \sim \mathcal{N}(0, \sigma^2)$. \end{theorem}